Coolver/mcp-home-assistant/README.md

 **Build smart home automations with AI - just describe what you want in natural language** 🏠🤖

-Stop manually writing YAML!
-This MCP server enables Cursor AI to analyze YOUR Home Assistant setup and create intelligent automations, scripts, and configurations tailored specifically to your devices.
+Transform your smart home management!
+This MCP server enables Cursor AI to:
+- 📝 Analyze your Home Assistant configuration and devices
+- 🏗️ Create intelligent automations, scripts, and complete systems
+- 🔍 Monitor and troubleshoot through log analysis
+- 📦 Install and manage HACS integrations (1000+ custom integrations!)
+- 🔄 Safely deploy changes with automatic Git versioning

+No more manual YAML editing or searching through documentation!

 **Example:** *"Install smart climate control for my radiators"* → AI creates 10+ automations, helpers, sensors, and scripts optimized for YOUR TRVs.